eiffel-community/eiffel-intelligence/wiki/test-case-started-event-aggregation.md

-# TestCaseStartedEvent Aggregation
+# TestCaseStartedEvent aggregation

+## Eiffel events are sent
-Suppose that the test has started and as a result an EiffelTestCaseStarted event is received as follow:
+Suppose that the test has started and as a result an TestCaseStartedEvent is received as follow:

     {
         "links":[